CMPUT301W20T07/arrival/README.md

 <br><br><br>

 ## Features

-Geolocation : identifies user's current location<br>
+- Geolocation : identifies user's current location <br>
-Notifications: the rider gets notified when a driver accepts their request<br>
+- Notifications: the rider gets notified when a driver accepts their request <br>
-In-app call option: rider can phone the driver directly when viewing the driver profile<br>
-Update personal details: Users can update their personal information and profile picture<br>
+- Update personal details: Users can update their personal information and profile picture <br>
-In-app payment: riders can pay with QR bucks by having the driver scan the QR code.<br>
+- In-app payment: riders can pay with QR bucks by having the driver scan the QR code <br>
-Offline: Users can see the current request while offline<br>
+- Offline: Users can see the current request while offline <br>
-Cancel: riders can cancel a request before they are picked up<br>
+- Cancel: riders can cancel a request before they are picked up <br>
-Rating: a rider can anonymously rate the driver at the end of the ride<br>
+- Rating: riders can anonymously rate the driver at the end of the ride <br>
-Ride history : the user can view their ride history from the handy navigation menu<br>
+- Ride history : the user can view their ride history from the handy navigation menu <br>

 ## Permissions
 Arrival requires the following permissions: